-In conducting an inspection, if it appears that the project may be required to have coverage under the Construction General Permit and the operator indicated that a SWPPP is not onsite, the inspector provides the operator with information on the requirements of the AZPDES Permit and notes the operator name and location for inclusion on a non-filer notification report to ADEQ.
-These reports are submitted monthly.
+While conducting an inspection, if it appears that the project may be required to have coverage under the Construction General Permit and the operator indicated that a SWPPP is not onsite, the PDD inspector provides the operator with information on the requirements of the AZPDES Permit.
+They also note the operator name and location for inclusion on a non-filer notification report to ADEQ.
+These reports are submitted monthly to ESD.
 Projects with an Erosivity Waiver or No Discharge Certification will not be considered non-filers.

-11.0 POST-CONSTRUCTION CONTROLS
+11.0 Post-Construction Controls